ROYAL COMMISSION OF INQUIRY... DON DALE

 This experience should serve as a warning to those naive Australians who believe there is no corruption in our judiciary.

 Anyway, valued reader, judge for yourself...

 This submission is presented in three parts:

-- Reasons for my submission: My historical involvement in, and proximity to, the incremental events and incidents which culminated in the current situation; in conjunction with the reality that few Territorians with prerequisite continuity of oversight are now available, left me with little choice;
+- Reasons for my submission: My historical involvement in, and proximity to, the incremental events and incidents which culminated in the current shameful situation; in conjunction with the reality that few if any Territorians with prerequisite continuity of oversight are now available, left me with little choice;

 - Identification of the numerous causative factors which contributed to the historical disintegration of a once-effective NT juvenile justice system;

 Contemporary aspects of the operation of the Don Dale facility will not be covered as ample material in this regard will flow from other contributors.
 However, if anyone considers that the outrageous behavior of staff, or gross inadequacy of the facility, is anything but the visible manifestation of a collapsed juvenile justice system, that person is willingly delusional.

 The dismal picture revealed to the Australian public, just gets worse.